Is A Treadmill Good For Fatty Liver?

 Note - It's important you know the reason for getting fatty liver disease.
 Some medications can affect the liver amongst other causes.
 You need to talk through with a health care professional what the reasons could be.
 Stopping the cause is the first step and then you can treat the fatty liver.

 Non Alcoholic Fatty Liver Disease (NAFLD) is a build up of fat deposits on the liver.
 This can occur for a number of reasons.
 The early stages do not cause harm but you should take steps to treat the problem while you still can.
-While the liver can heal itself, it can't once it reaches a late stages such as cirrhosis (very rare with NAFLD).
+While the liver can heal itself, it can't once it reaches a late stage such as cirrhosis (very rare with NAFLD).

 There's no medication that can treat NAFLD but if you have other associated problems, treating them will help.
 This is why it's important to help identify the reasons you are at risk.
 So you may be given medicines for high blood pressure, high cholesterol or type 2 diabetes.
 You will also be advised to make lifestyle changes.